 One important avenue of connection implemented last year is our Freshmen Mentoring Program, a bi-weekly program during CORE time, where senior mentors facilitate growth in the wellness areas and foster relationships with their younger peers.
 Throughout the year, freshmen will have the chance to explore their passions, goals, and purpose, as well as serving within the school to make a difference.
 Ultimately, we want to provide freshmen the support they need to transition well and make the most of their four years here at WHS.

-Over the past two years, WHS has further aligned efforts to prepare students for the day after graduation.
+Over the past several years, WHS has further aligned efforts to prepare students for the day after graduation.
 WHS has continued expanding services to students that include Career Awareness, Career Exploration, and Career Pathways.
 This direction has been guided by many partnerships formed with local businesses such as IMMI and organizations including Hamilton County Tourism, BAGI (Builders Association of Greater Indianapolis), Nextech, Conexus Indiana, AgriNovus Indiana and Westfield Chamber of Commerce.

 The Career Exploration Internship course allows students to work in a public or private sector workplace working side-by-side with professionals while learning about the activities and skill sets that are necessary for the specific career, as well as practicing and understanding the importance of the soft skills necessary in today’s workforce.
 Because student interest has continued to grow in the Health Science Career Cluster over the past three years, WHS is offering a new Emergency Medical Sciences (EMS) course taught by Heartland Ambulance Services.
 By the end of the course, students will be prepared to take the state licensing tests.
 In addition, many students have been a part of our Hospitality and Tourism program.
 These WHS students have been learning about the real world of hospitality management and earning up to 18 college credits through Hamilton County’s Hospitality Immersion Certificate Program.
 This has allowed students to gain valuable paid field experience and a chance to work alongside one of the most vibrant tourism markets in the Midwest.
 This program, which is currently ONLY open to Westfield High School students, is a partnership between Westfield-Washington Schools, Ivy Tech Community College, IUPUI’s Department of Tourism, Conventions & Event Management (TCEM) and Hamilton County Tourism, Inc.